Maria Kannon Zen Center

 Maria Kannon Zen Center (MKZC) is a non-profit practice center in the Sanbo Kyodan tradition of Zen Buddhism, located in Dallas, Texas and founded in 1991 by the guiding teacher Ruben Habito (a Dharma heir of Yamada Koun).
-MKZC derives its name by combining the names of the Virgin Mary of Christianity and Kannon bodhisattva of Buddhism.
+MKZC derives its name by combining the names of the Virgin Mary of Christianity and Kannon (Guanyin) bodhisattva of Buddhism.
 It is actually the name of a figurine revered in Japan during Christian persecution there.
 Many of the MKZC members are individuals who consider themselves Christian, with Habito himself being a practicing Catholic and former Jesuit priest.
 MKZC is listed with the American Zen Teachers Association.